tjtharrison/README.md/README.md

 ## Key Technical Skills

-<span class="green">DevSecOps:</span> Worked with stakeholders and SMEs within the business to build out, document and improve on the DevSecOps toolchain (From developer environments up to production).
-Improved security monitoring and alerting with Datadog.
+<span class="green">DevSecOps:</span> Experienced at working with development teams to improve the security of the SDLC in using tooling and processes, strong believer in shift-left, empowering development teams to own their code security with appropriate documentation and training.
+Seasoned user of Github security functionality (GHAS, audit logging, actions, workflows) and have written a custom lambda function to poll GitHub api and generate reporting and metrics in Datadog for account health over time.

 <span class="green">Cloud Security:</span> Proven experience working with security services within AWS (AWS Config, Cloudtrail, Security Hub, Guardduty etc).
 As part of my role as Security Infrastructure lead I also ran incident response for high severity incidents and wrote mitigating runbooks for Cloud security incidents.